karunendumishra/remix-project/apps/remix-ide/docs/remixd.md

 `remixd` provides `full read and write access` to the given folder for `any application` that can access the `TCP port 65520` on your local host.

-From `Remix IDE`, in the Plugin Manager you need to activate the remixd plugin.
+From `XIDE`, in the Plugin Manager you need to activate the remixd plugin.

 A modal dialog will ask confirmation